genepoo/DruidExploration/README.md

 ### (EASY) Install Imply Analytics Platform:

 Follow Avi's installation instructions in the druid-evaluation branch of the [sdp-batch repo](https://github.com/parkassist/sdp-batch/tree/druid-evaluation/druid-evaluation/quickstart).

+## The terminology of Druid's data model

+1. **Variables** are of three types, stored as **columns**
+  1. Time, which is a special column type that is rolled up (when deriving meaningful aggregate measures across the data) or sharded (segmented) to look at what happens within specific time intervals.
+Segmentation from the point of view of a query is different from segmentation that Druid performs internally at the time of ingestion.
+The latter depends on the floor granularity specified, among other things, whereas the former is specified at query time, depending on the output desired.
+  2. Dimensional columns - strings, categorical variables etc - things you might want to filter and group on but that are not computed on like numbers.
+  3. Metric columns - numeric columns that we might want to compute statistics with.

+A more nuanced description of the differences between dimension and metric types is [here.](https://groups.google.com/forum/#!msg/druid-user/Mk6omlC6Vbk/jtIFGFrACwAJ)

+2. Druid operates natively on its variables using **JSON over HTTP**, although the community has contributed query libraries in numerous languages, including SQL.
+3. Two principal actions in Druid, involved both in the process of compression and when carrying out queries are
+  1. **rolling up:** aggregating the data based on your specifications. e.g. the original data may contain rows measured at millisecond precision, but we want averages taken over every half hour, and
+  2. **sharding:** segmenting the data by time intervals. e.g. we have a weeks worth of data but we want to ask questions about a specific day.
+All queries operate only on sharded/segmented data and therefore are required to specify a time interval upon which they operate, (even if that is "all"?).

 ## Ingesting or Indexing data
 There are several ways to ingest data, but we do it by providing (a) a dataset in csv format and (b) the specifications for how to index and compress these data in an "index-task" JSON file.
 Avi has uploaded example csv and index-task files in the [repo](https://github.com/parkassist/sdp-batch/tree/druid-evaluation/druid-evaluation/quickstart).